“To forget the dead would be akin to killing them a second time.” (Elie Wiesel)

 “On the eve of Rosh Hashanah, the last day of that cursed year, the entire camp was agitated and every one of us felt the tension. . .
 On the Appelplatz, surrounded by electrified barbed wire, thousands of Jews, anguish on their faces, gathered in silence. . .
 Some ten thousand men had come to participate in a solemn service. . .
 ‘Blessed by the Almighty. . .’ . . .
 Blessed be God’s name?
 Why, but why would I bless Him?
 Every fiber in me rebelled.
 Because He caused thousands of children to burn in His mass graves?
 Because he kept six crematoria working day and night, including Sabbath and the Holy Days?
 Because in His great might, He had created Auschwitz, Birkenau, Buna, and so many other factories of death?
 How could I say to Him: Blessed be Thou, Almighty, Master of the Universe, who chose us among all nations to be tortured day and night, to watch as our fathers, our mothers, our brothers, end up in the furnaces?
 Praised be Thy Holy Name, for having chosen us to be slaughtered on Thine altar?. . .
 When Adam and Eve deceived You, You chased them from paradise.
 When You were displeased by Noah’s generation, You brought down the Flood.
 When Sodom lost Your favor, You caused the heavens to rain down fire and damnation.
 But look at these men whom You have betrayed, allowing them to be tortured, slaughtered, gassed, and burned, what do they do?
 They pray before You!
 They praise Your name!”

 A few months later, the global studies coordinator at my college, Dan Creed, visited our department to encourage us to consider short-term study abroad opportunities.
-Eventually, my friend and colleague, Dr. Jay Anderson, and I decided to teach a course in the psychology of the holocaust during Spring semester, 2012.
+Eventually, my colleague, Dr. Jay Anderson, and I decided to teach a course in the psychology of the holocaust during Spring semester, 2012.

 To begin to recruit for the course, we followed Dan’s advice to bring in a concentration camp survivor during the college’s “Success Day,” Josef Rozenberg.
 The audience was transfixed at Joe’s presentation about his personal experience in two concentration camps.
 Old timers have since told me that they had never seen more people attend an event at the college.
 The auditorium literally was overflowing, with an estimated crowd of 700 people.